 These examples might seem like a lot of text, but it is usually the case that you will get the chance to tell your story in full before the interviewer comments and in fact this will only take up around a minute of your interview time.
 This is the sort of interview content that hiring managers love to hear.

-Don’t forget to use the STAR technique in your cover letter.
-The STAR technique is perfect for the more story-oriented prose of your cover letter.
+Don’t forget to use the STAR interview method in your cover letter.
+The STAR interview method is perfect for the more story-oriented prose of your cover letter.
 Resumes are more factual and bullet-point oriented, but a cover letter allows you to take your future hiring manager on more of a journey.
 Start influencing them from the first word.
 Describe the situation, tell them that task that you faced, what action you took, and which results you achieved.

 - The STAR method will allow any candidate to structure how they tell their story and interviewers will be able to follow the flow of their achievements.